A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Experimental results and discussion

 \subsection{Resolution}

-Theoretically, the resolution stands for the minimum detection value of the MI sensor, and the standard deviation can be adopted to evaluate the resolution~\cite{Dong-2016-Journal}.
+The resolution stands for the minimum detection value of the MI sensor, and the standard deviation can be adopted to evaluate the resolution~\cite{Dong-2016-Journal}.
 The standard deviation can be written as:

 where $\delta$ stands for the standard deviation, $\overline{y_i}$ stands for the average value, and $n$ stands for the number of the collected data.
 Fig.~\ref{SD} shows the collected continuous data within 10 minutes.
-Through Eq.~\ref{2}, we can calculate the resolution as about 8.28 nT.
-This value is lower than the digital resolution we set as 13.33 nT, because we implement an averaging operation for every ten data to further improve the resolution.
-Ideally, the larger the number of averaging data, the better the resolution.
-However, this will influence the dynamical response characteristic of the MI sensor.
+According to the equation of the standard deviation, we can calculate the resolution as about 8.28 nT.
+This value is lower than the digital resolution we set as 13.33 nT (each sensor reading consists of three 24 digits of data which are respectively stored in each axis registers and each number is directly proportional to the strength of the local magnetic field in the direction of the specified axis), because we implement an averaging operation for every ten data points to further improve the resolution.